OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/debugging/profiling/inst_call_tracing.rst

 By default, a pre-defined set of general OpenMDAO functions will be included in the trace, but that can be changed using the `-g` option.
-For example, in order to trace only setup related functions, do the following:
+For example, in order to trace only :code:`setup`-related functions, do the following:

 .. code-block:: none